 The case study provides an opportunity for you to put your fitness knowledge into practice and design a program for a sample client.
 Think of the case study as your first paying client.

 Jocko might seem like an easy client to deal with due to his all-star athletic background.
-You have to bear in mind that despite his physical advantages, he has several psychological limiting factors that are probably driving him in desperation to reclaim his glory days.
+You have to remember that despite his physical advantages, he has several psychological limiting factors that probably drive him in desperation to reclaim his glory days.